cdw9bf/ImageServer/README.md

 | :-----------: | :-----------: | :---: | :-----------: | :-----------: | :-------: |
 | TEXT NOT NULL | TEXT NOT NULL | UUID  | TEXT NOT NULL | TEXT NOT NULL | TIMESTAMP |

+## Test with CURL command
+To upload a photo to the database, use the command:
+`curl -X POST  -F "file=@<filename>" -H "Content-Type:multipart/form-data" http://localhost:8080/image/upload`

 ## Future Status
 This app will eventually be integrated with a database backend for storing the image location and various metadata.
 Also images will be